nipphittt17/Cyclistic-Bike-Share-Analysis/Readme.md

 - **Weekly Variation:** Annual members exhibit higher bike usage on weekdays, whereas casual riders show increased usage on weekends.

-- **Hourly Usage:** Annual members peak in usage at 8 a.m. and 5 p.m., while casual riders peak in the afternoon.
+- **Hourly Usage:** Annual members peak in usage at 8 a.m. and 5 p.m., while casual riders have increased usage along the afternoon.

 - **Ride Duration:** Casual riders typically experience longer average ride durations in comparison to annual members across all weekdays and months.

 - **Popular Routes:** Casual riders and annual members have distinctively different routes with the highest ride frequencies.
 While annual members' preferred routes tend to be more directed towards specific destinations, 7 out of the top 10 favored routes for casual riders are round trips.

-Combining the analysis of bike type usage, weekday, and hourly patterns, it appears that annual members primarily utilize Cyclistic bikes for daily commutes or errands.
+According to the analysis, it appears that annual members primarily utilize Cyclistic bikes for daily commutes or errands.
 On the other hand, casual riders tend to use Cyclistic bikes more for leisure.
-Analysis of popular routes also provides further evidence supporting this assumption.
+The popular routes also provides further evidence supporting this assumption.

 ## Recommendations
-- **Introduce Customized Membership Plans** tailored for casual riders since they exhibit distinct ride patterns compared to annual members.
+- **Introduce customized membership plans** tailored for casual riders since they exhibit distinct ride patterns compared to annual members.
 One recommendation is a membership plan targeting weekend bike users, offering reduced costs compared to regular annual memberships with a limited number of uses throughout the year e.g. approximately matching the number of weekends annually.
-This necessitates further analysis of the average yearly cost spending by casual riders to present the benefits of such a plan and encourage membership uptake.
+This necessitates further analysis of the average yearly cost spending by casual riders to present the benefits of such a plan.

-- **Launch Advertisements During Peak Hours Particularly on Weekends**  through digital media.
+- **Launch advertisements during peak hours particularly on weekends** through digital media.
 These advertisements could emphasize the advantages of annual membership, such as cost savings or additional benefits.
 This targeted approach aims to capture the attention of casual riders during their leisure time and persuade them to consider becoming long-term members.

 - **Encourage casual riders who frequently use docked bikes**, as this group often has round trips with the longest average ride duration, around 40 minutes.
 This suggests usage for exercise.
 The company could consider developing an application to record ride duration and other health-related features.
 This application could offer exclusive features accessible only to members, serving as an incentive for casual riders to consider annual membership.